Spectrum of large random reversible Markov chains: Heavy-tailed weights on the complete graph: Introduction

-Statements (i)-(ii) answer some questions raised in \cite{benarous-guionnet,belinschi}.
-Statement (iii) is already contained in \cite[Theorem 1.7]{belinschi}, but we provide a new proof based on a Tauberian theorem for the Cauchy--Stieltjes transform that may be of independent interest.
+Statements (i) and (ii) answer some questions raised in \cite{benarous-guionnet,belinschi}.
+Statement~(iii) is already contained in \cite{belinschi}, Theorem 1.7, but we provide a new proof based on a Tauberian theorem for the Cauchy--Stieltjes transform that may be of independent interest. \begin{theorem}[(Properties of $\wt\mu_\alpha$)] Let $\wt\mu_\alpha$ be the symmetric LSD in Theorem~\ref{th:k01}, with moments $\gamma_\ell$ as in (\ref{momms}).
+Then the following statements hold true. \begin{enumerate}[(iii)] \item[(i)] For $\alpha\in(0,1)$, there exists $\delta>0$ such that